d-sanoj/markdown-to-qti-app/Simple_Install.md

 - Open the app from your Applications folder or Launchpad
 - The app is ready to use!

-## What This App Does
-Convert your Markdown-formatted quizzes into QTI (Question and Test Interoperability) format for use in learning management systems.

 ## Troubleshooting
 If you encounter any issues:
 1. Make sure you've run the quarantine removal command above